RxSwiftCommunity/FirebaseRxSwiftExtensions/README.md

     rx_authAnonymously() -> Observable<FAuthData>
 ```

 More authentication methods to come!

 ## Convenience methods

 You can check if a snapshot has a value or not by these two extension methods.
 They operate on `Observable<FDataSnapshot>`

 - `rx_filterWhenNSNull()`
 - `rx_filterWhenNotNSNull()`

-They'll be pretty useful for

 ## Author